Daniel Lloyd (actor and musician): Biography

 He appeared as King Camelot in Sleeping Beauty – The Rock and Roll Panto, at Clwyd Theatr Cymru.
 This will be his final appearance in panto at Clwyd as he has appeared in all seven of Peter Rowe's pantos over consecutive years.

 He appeared in Mods and Rox at New Wolsey Theatre, Ipswich as Stevo and then in Clwyd Theatr Cymru's rock and roll panto Dick Whittington as Alderman Fitzwarren.

 He filmed a role for the 2014 Muppets movie Muppets Most Wanted at Pinewood Studios in London, and then went into a UK tour of Some Like It Hotter as Jack Lemmon.

 He then returned to Clwyd Theatr Cymru for the Rock and roll panto Beauty and the Beast where he played Sir Peacock Beauregarde.
 He is currently appearing as Mickey Gee in Theatr na nOg's production of Tom: A Story of Tom Jones.

 In 2019, he began appearing in the S4C soap opera, Rownd a Rownd, as bar manager Aled Campbell.

+Lloyd went on to appear in the Sky comedy drama Brassic, and completed a year long West End run of Roddy Doyle's The Commitments at the Palace Theatre, directed by Jamie Lloyd, in which he played the lead role of Deco alongside covering several other parts.
+In 2023, he was appointed Interim Associate Director at Theatr Clwyd, contributing to the artistic direction of its rock and roll pantomimes including Robin Hood (2022) and directing Sleeping Beauty (2023).
+His other directing credits at the venue include the Welsh language productions Hafan, Cytserau, and Wrecslam!, as well as Arandora Star and Far From The Madding Crowd for Theatr na nÓg.
+As of 2025, he continues to play Aled Campbell in Rownd a Rownd and remains a resident artist with Theatr Clwyd.